 I don’t know about you but I love seeing what others have done to the inside of their campers.
 It always gives me ideas as to what we could change about our camper.
 Before starting our renovation I would check the pop-up princess blog about 3-4 times a week just waiting for her to showcase another pop up remodel.
 And if I love looking at everyone else’s camper remodels then I should probably post ours for you to see.
 So here is a picture tour of our 1998 Coleman Bayside Pop Up.

-Canvas– The canvas had seen better days and the mice had gotten a hold of it so we replaced the canvas.
+The canvas had seen better days and the mice had gotten a hold of it so we replaced the canvas.
 Read more about how we did this, HERE.

 And to make it feel like home I had to add a decal with the name we choose.